 4th & 5th Grade Social Studies & Science - Austin, TX

 Take your 4th or 5th graders to Austin and Georgetown to experience first-hand what they're learning in social studies and science!
 In Austin students explore the Texas State Capitol with a focus on the legislative process.
 Then it’s off to Inner Space Cavern in Georgetown to actively experience food webs, life cycles, and the physical properties of the Earth's crust including minerals, rocks and soils.
 The best part is, we handle the details so you don't have to.
 Charter bus?
 Check.
 Fun, meaningful, TEKS-based curriculum for the entire day?
 Check.
-Travel with us for a day your students won't soon forget!
+A Discover Texas Field Trip your students won't soon forget!

 "Very organized and all planned out.
 Loved the activities on the bus, how it was all interactive, and how students learned throughout the whole trip."

 - Inner Space Cavern Tour

 - Hands-on activities: Mineral Dig, Rock Detective, Watershed Model and more

 - TEKS-based activities, and pre- and post-program curriculum